xcytxs/Idev2/README.md

 - ✅ Ability to sync files (one way sync) to local folder (@muzafferkadir)
 - ✅ Containerize the application with Docker for easy installation (@aaronbolton)
 - ✅ Publish projects directly to GitHub (@goncaloalves)
-- ⬜ Prevent Bolt from rewriting files as often (Done but need to review PR still)
+- ✅ Prevent Bolt from rewriting files as often (@ali00209)
 - ⬜ **HIGH PRIORITY** - Better prompting for smaller LLMs (code window sometimes doesn't start)
 - ⬜ **HIGH PRIORITY** - Attach images to prompts
 - ⬜ **HIGH PRIORITY** - Run agents in the backend as opposed to a single model call